eed3si9n/herding-cats/docs/11/d.md

 > The two operators [snip] allow us to combine idiomatic computations in two different ways;
 > we call them *parallel* and *sequential* composition, respectively.

-Even though we had to introduce a new datatype `Prod`, the combining applicative computation is an abstract concept for all `Applicative`.
+The combining applicative computation is an abstract concept for all `Applicative`.
 We'll continue from here.